lairdubois/lairdubois/docs/01-installation.md

 ```

 At the end of the download process, you will be invite to enter configuration parameters (like database server, etc ...).
-This will auto generate the app/config/parameters.yml file.
+This will auto generate the `app/config/parameters.yml` file.

-Now you are ready to configure Nginx to acces to the webroot directory.
+Now you are ready to configure Nginx to access to the webroot directory.

 ## Step 5 - Setup the virtual host on Nginx